Main

 by Bernard L. King

-A grand compendium
+A grand compendium providing

-which identifies the majority of the cars (information Bentley Motors didn't
+the majority of the cars (information Bentley Motors didn't provide at the time

-provide at the time of publication).
-Added are exhaustive indices of the cars,
+of publication).
+Added are exhaustive indices of the cars, chassis and registration

 The Author: